AdobeDocs/workfront.en/help/workfront-goals/goal-management/manage-goal-comments.md

 description: You can add comments to all goals you can view in Adobe Workfront Goals.
 ---

-# Manage goal comments in *Adobe Workfront Goals*
+# Manage goal comments in `Adobe Workfront Goals`

-You can add comments to all goals you can view in&nbsp;*Adobe Workfront Goals*.
+You can add comments to all goals you can view in  `Adobe Workfront Goals`.

 ## Access requirements